Frequently Asked Questions

 I have a large quantity of 3 and 4 cent US stamps in full sheets.
 My father bought them at the post office, so I know they are at least 40 or 50 years old.
 I took them to a local stamp dealer and he offered me less than 30% of face value for them.
 Why?
 Is he trying to steal my stamps from me?

 No - 3 and 4 cent U.S. commemorative stamps were printed in huge quantities and were saved in huge quantities.
 There are still many more of these stamps available than there are collectors, so supply far out strips demand.
-With first class postage rates at 68 cents it takes 23, three cent stamps to mail a letter, so the effort to use the stamps for postage is time intensive.
+With first class postage rates at 73 cents it takes 25, three cent stamps to mail a letter, so the effort to use the stamps for postage is time intensive.
+Even the use of 10 cent stamps now requires 7 of them plus another 3 cents to meet the first class rate.
 This results in these stamps not being sought after by collectors or by large users of postage.
 The only way a postage user is going to purchase these stamps is at a substantial discount from face value in order to make up for the additional labor it will take to apply the stamps to an envelope.
 From an economic standpoint, why should a dealer spend $5000.00 for a large quantity of 3 and 4 cent sheets that will take years to use as postage when he can make many more investments which will return 10% or better on his investment without the effort involved.